g-giannis/g-giannis.github.io/Content/resume.md

 - Modernized the App from UIKit MVVM to SwiftUI MVVM-C with Reactive Components using Combine
 - Implemented dynamic generated XCTestCases from Gherkin language (Given, When, Then)
 - Improved the architecture of the old app
-- Used SOLID Principles as long as TDD for the daily app development
+- Used SOLID Principles as well as TDD for the daily app development

 ---